-Amendments to HKAS 1 and HKFRS Practice Statement 2 Disclosure of Accounting Policies
+Impacts on application of Amendments to HKAS 1 and HKFRS Practice Statement 2 Disclosure of Accounting Policies

-HKAS 1 is amended to replace all instances of the term "significant accounting policies" with "material accounting policy information".
+The Group has applied the amendments for the first time in the current year.
+HKAS 1 Presentation of Financial Statements is amended to replace all instances of the term "significant accounting policies" with "material accounting policy information".
 Accounting policy information is material if, when considered together with other information included in an entity's financial statements, it can reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements.